vmwshop/tutorials/openrefine.md

 A common issue with large datasets is trailing or leading spaces.
 Meaning there is a space either right before or right after the value in the cell.
 OpenRefine makes trimming these off of your data super easy!

 **1.** Again in the “Breed” column of your dataset, click the dropdown arrow by the column header and hover over “Edit Cells” > “ Common Transformations” > Click “Trim leading and trailing whitespace”.
+You can repeat this for each column just be sure that you've cleared up any trailing spaces throughout your data.

 <img src="https://user-images.githubusercontent.com/15221098/87826248-8bfb7580-c846-11ea-8686-da19dc895e2d.png" class="responsive" alt="ORotheredits1" width="850">

 #### Split Columns with Multiple Values

 **1.** Look at the “ValidDate” column of our data.
-You will see that the values have both a date and a time.
+You will see that the values have both a date and a time in the same cell.
 We want a separate column for “ValidTime”.
 In the header of the “ValidDate” column, click the dropdown arrow and hover over “Edit column” > Click “Split into several columns”.
 Notice how the dates and times in the “ValidDate” cells are separated by a “T”.
 Enter “T” in the “Separator” box in the Split column window and click “OK”.

 <img src="https://user-images.githubusercontent.com/15221098/87826318-af262500-c846-11ea-95ad-cc79d5e5820b.png" class="responsive" alt="ORotheredits2" width="850">